 These are the system preferences related to internal use of purchase suggestions.
 Configuration specific to purchase suggestions in the OPAC are discussed here.

 PurgeSuggestionsOlderThan: This allows Koha to automatically purge accepted and rejected suggestions after X days, which can help keep your suggestions table a manageable size without having to manually archive or delete.
-This system preference requires the purge_suggestions.pl cron job, so if your library would like to start using it, send us a support ticket.
+This system preference requires the purge_suggestions.pl cron job.
+If you are a ByWater Solutions partner, please send us a ticket to enable this cron.

 PlaceHoldsOnOrdersFromSuggestions: This will automatically place holds for patrons when their suggestions are ordered.